trolley/dotnet-sdk/docs/classes/exceptions.authorization.md

 **●  message**:  *`string`*

-*An unhandled exception of type 'PaymentRails.Exceptions.AuthenticationException' occurred in PaymentRails.exe*
+*An unhandled exception of type 'PaymentRails.Exceptions.Authorization.Exception' occurred in PaymentRails.exe*